 The Energy and Climate Statement will combine a written explanation of the measures proposed with evidence of an initial feasibility investigation, taking account of site constraints and opportunities, with detailed calculations showing the CO2 emission savings achieved.
 Where relevant, the proposed measures should also be shown on the application drawings, which will provide certainty as to their detail and location and also allow an assessment to be made of how well they have been integrated into the proposed design.
-To demonstrate how the developer intends to close the energy performance gap, calculations on unregulated loads and emissions must also be incorporated.
+To demonstrate how the developer intends to close the energy performance gap, calculations on emissions must also be incorporated.

-If the development is pursuing BREEAM certification the information in the Energy and Climate statement does not need to repeat extensively what is already stated in the pre-assessment or Design Stage Certificate but should be cross referenced or summarised, so as to provide a clear and accessible overview of the proposed approach to climate change mitigation and adaptation.
-The same applies to Standard Assessment Procedure (SAP) reports, BRUKL Output Documents, Environmental Impact Assessments or Air Quality Assessments (including an emissions/concentrations assessment).
+If the development is pursuing BREEAM Outstanding certification, the information in the Energy and Climate statement does not need to repeat extensively what is already stated in the pre-assessment or Design Stage Certificate but should be cross referenced or summarised, so as to provide a clear and accessible overview of the proposed approach to climate change mitigation and adaptation.
+The same applies to Standard Assessment Procedure (SAP) reports, BRUKL Output Documents,

+Environmental Impact Assessments or Air Quality Assessments (including an emissions/concentrations assessment).
 It will also be beneficial to reference generic guidance documents where appropriate.

 A template Energy and Climate Statement for completion by developers is provided in Annex C. This sets out the expected structure and key headings for the statement.
+Developers should also provide an 'unlocked' excel file(s) setting out their calculations for the carbon emissions reductions relevant to Parts K.1., K.2 and K.3 of Policy SC1 in Plan:MK.